chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 # Let's install our NVIDIA AI Enterprise Tools

-Install **NVIDIA Triton Inference Server**:
+Install **NVIDIA Triton Inference Server**. *We'll use it to optimize and serve our machine learning model.*

 <code>docker pull nvcr.io/nvidia/tritonserver:22.12-py3</code>

-We'll use it to optimize and serve our machine learning model.

 Let's deploy a simple model on Triton Inference Server and run a test inference to validate the setup: